Land Conservation

 Land Stewardship

-The Conservancy’s land stewardship program is responsible for monitoring, managing and maintaining a system of 45 properties that total more than 13,000 acres across western and central Pennsylvania.
+The Conservancy’s land stewardship program is responsible for monitoring and managing a system of 45 preserves that total more than 14,500 acres across western and central Pennsylvania.
 These properties are owned by the Conservancy and open to the public for recreation.
-In addition, the Conservancy holds conservation easements on more than 36,500 acres.
+In addition, the Conservancy holds conservation easements on more than 41,300 acres.

 Property Management

-Our intent is to own protected land that hosts examples of the highest ecological values and other important features, and provides opportunities for various forms of recreation, education and research.
-We conserve and manage land in each of the major regions where our land conservation program works: the Juniata and Potomac, Lake Erie, Laurel Highlands, Ohio and Lower Allegheny, Upper Allegheny (including the Clarion River and French Creek) and West Branch Susquehanna.
+Our intent is to own land that hosts examples of the highest ecological values and other important features, and provides opportunities for low-impact recreation, education and research.
+We have preserves located in each priority conservation region: Central Ridges and Valleys, Lake Erie, Laurel Highlands, Ohio and Lower Allegheny, Upper Allegheny (including the Clarion River and French Creek) and West Branch Susquehanna.

-Management of each Conservancy-owned property is guided by a plan that details the conservation values recognized at the site and the associated goals/actions necessary to maintain or enhance those values.
+Management of each preserve is guided by a plan that details the conservation values recognized at the site and the associated goals/actions necessary to maintain or enhance those values.
 Our land stewardship staff and a team of dedicated volunteer land stewards conduct regular monitoring of the land and implement management activities.
-From March through November, monthly workdays are held to complete projects such as trail maintenance, tree planting, exotic invasive species control and dump removal.
+From April through November, monthly workdays are held to complete projects such as trail maintenance, tree planting, exotic invasive species control and dump removal.

 Easement Monitoring and Enforcement

 Stewardship of our conservation easement properties includes baseline documentation of the conservation values, annual monitoring by our staff and maintaining communication with the landowners.
-As an easement property is sold to new ownership or passed down to family members, we make certain that all new landowners understand the terms and intent of the easement.
-In the event an easement violation occurs, we take into consideration the impact to the conservation values and any mitigating circumstances, and then work with the landowner to resolve the matter as amicably as possible, while ensuring there is no net loss in conservation value.
+As an easement property changes owners, we make certain they understand the terms and intent of the easement.
+In the event an easement violation occurs, we take into consideration the impact to the conservation values and any mitigating circumstances, and work with the landowner to resolve the matter as amicably as possible, while ensuring there is no net loss in conservation value.

 Management Activities

-To effectively care for our properties, our stewardship team undertakes a variety of activities, including:
+To effectively care for our properties, our land stewardship team undertakes a variety of activities, including:

 - Bat roost installation